tygoee/tygoee/markdown/debian-setup.md

 ## Install nice packages

-Exit openbox first, and then:
+Exit openbox first, and then install all packages.
+You can use [scripts/install_pkgs.sh](../scripts/install_pkgs.sh) or install them yourself:

 ```shell
 # Browser, terminal, file manager